 - 1. Create or open a recovery project. - 2.
-In the list of domain controllers, select the domain controller for which you want to select a backup. - Open the General tab, and then click the Select button next to the Backup file box to select a backup.
+In the list of domain controllers, select the domain controller for which you want to backup. - 3.
+On the General tab, clear the Use backup criteria to automatically select a backup check box (selected by default).